coyote-team/coyote/README.md

 YARD documentation is hosted at [coyote-team.github.io](https://coyote-team.github.io/coyote/).

-Fresh documentation can be generated locally by running `bundle exec rake coyote:docs`.
+Fresh documentation can be generated locally by running `bundle exec rake coyote:docs OUT=docs/apipie`.
+The `OUT` parameter is for `apipie`.

 ## <a name="api"></a> API